-10. Private Placement of Convertible Debt
+7. Private Placement of Convertible Debt

 In 2004, CRA completed a private placement of \$90.0 million of 2.875% convertible senior subordinated debentures due 2034.
 The debentures are CRA's direct, unsecured senior subordinated obligations and rank junior in right of payment to CRA's existing bank line of credit and any future secured indebtedness that CRA may designate as senior indebtedness.
-Pursuant to the terms of the indenture governing the debentures, since the closing stock price equaled or exceeded the \$50 per share contingent conversion trigger price for 20 out of 30 consecutive trading days ending on February 16, 2007, the market price conversion trigger was satisfied and holders of the debentures are able to exercise their right to convert the bonds during the second quarter of fiscal 2007.
+Pursuant to the terms of the indenture governing the debentures, since the closing stock price did not equal or exceed the \$50 per share contingent conversion trigger price for 20 out of 30 consecutive trading days ended on February 15, 2008, the market price conversion trigger was not satisfied and holders of the debentures are not able to exercise their right to convert the bonds during the second quarter of fiscal 2008.
 This test is repeated each fiscal quarter.
 To date, no conversions have occurred.

-In June 2005, the Company amended its loan agreement with its bank to increase the existing line of credit from \$40.0 million to \$90.0 million to mitigate the potential liquidity risk, and to provide funding if required, in the event of conversion by the debenture holders.
+The Company has a \$90.0 million line of credit with its bank to mitigate the potential liquidity risk, and to provide funding if required, in the event of conversion by the debenture holders.
 CRA believes that in the event the contingent conversion trigger price is met, it is unlikely that a significant percentage of bondholders will exercise their right to convert because the debentures have traded at a premium over their conversion value.
-However, since holders of the debentures are able to exercise their right to convert the bonds as of February 16, 2007 and because CRA intends to use amounts available under its bank line of credit in the event debenture holders exercise their right to convert, in accordance with SFAS No. 6, "Classification of Short-Term Obligations Expected to be Refinanced", the Company has classified \$87.0 million of the \$90.0 million convertible debt, which represents the estimated amount available under CRA's line of credit, as long-term debt as of February 16, 2007 in the accompanying condensed consolidated balance sheet, while the remaining \$3.0 million is classified as short-term.
-CRA's revolving line of credit to borrow up to \$90.0 million expires on April 30, 2009 and it is CRA's intention to renew or replace the line of credit, as desirable and available, which would allow CRA to continue to classify the convertible debentures as long-term debt, rather than short-term in future periods.
-In addition, the line of credit gives CRA additional flexibility to meet its unforeseen financial requirements.
+Since holders of the debentures are not able to exercise their right to convert the bonds as of February 15, 2008, CRA has classified the \$90.0 million convertible debt as long-term debt as of February 15, 2008 in the accompanying condensed consolidated balance sheet.
+The maturity date on the line of credit is April 30, 2010.
+It is CRA's intention to renew or replace the line of credit upon expiration, as desirable and available, which would allow CRA to continue to classify the convertible debentures as long-term debt, rather than short-term in future periods.
+In addition, the line of credit gives CRA additional flexibility to meet any unforeseen financial requirements.

-The contingent interest feature included in the debenture represents an embedded derivative under SFAS 133, "Accounting for Derivative Instruments and Hedging Activities" ("SFAS 133") that must be recorded at fair value as of February 16, 2007.
-The Company has determined that the fair value of the contingent interest feature is de minimis as of February 16, 2007, based upon economic, market and other conditions in effect as of that date.
-There are no other embedded derivatives associated with the Company's convertible debentures that are accounted for separately in accordance with SFAS 133.
+The contingent interest feature included in the debenture represents an embedded derivative under Statement of Financial Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities" ("FAS 133") that must be recorded at fair value as of February 15, 2008.
+The Company has determined that the fair value of the contingent interest feature is de minimis as of February 15, 2008, based upon economic, market and other conditions in effect as of that date.
+There are no other embedded derivatives associated with the Company's convertible debentures that are accounted for separately in accordance with FAS 133.